apify/actor-scraper/web-scraper/README.md

 The scraping results returned by [**Page function**](#page-function) are stored and in the default dataset associated with the actor run, from where you can export them to formats such as JSON, XML, CSV or Excel.
-For each object returned from the page function,
-Web Scraper pushes one record into the dataset, and extends it with metadata with some information about the web page where the results come from.
+For each object returned by [**Page function**](#page-function), Web Scraper pushes one record into the dataset, and extends it with metadata such the URL of the web page where the results come from.

-For example, if your Page function returned the following object:
+For example, if your page function returned the following object:

 ```js
 {